Protect your precious bike with these 8 security tips

 - Verify the serial number that is etched on the bike.
 Typically it is underneath the bottom bracket or on one of the chainstays.
 Some bike shops record the serial number at the time of purchase; consider contacting the original bike shop to verify the number.

 - Let your insurance company know about your important investment.
 Provide your insurer with photos to verify ownership as well as an original sales receipt and serial number.
 This is helpful in the event your bike is stolen.
 The police and your insurance company need this information to expedite the process.
+If you are in Thailand, you could look at the website for Roojai.com‘s website for more information regarding your bike insurance queries.

 - Register your bike with the National Bike Registry (NBR).
 The NBR is the only true national database where bikes can be identified by police and returned to the rightful owner.
 Register today!